Frustration Left After Traffic From Avalanche Stadium Series: 'Just A Huge Bummer'

 “I feel like they should have had some type of plan,” said Michelle Bregman, who was attending the game with her husband, Ryan.

 The Bregmans were among the many fans stuck in standstill traffic about an hour before puck drop.
-Eventually, the two decided to park their car near the parking lot of a 7-Eleven and join the crowds making the three mile walk to Falcon Stadium.
+Eventually, the two decided to park their car near the parking lot of a 7/11 and join the crowds making the 3 miles walk to Falcon Stadium.

 Many of the fans conceded the fact that, walk or drive, they’d be missing part of the much-anticipated game.